CBICA/CBICA_Toolkit/README.md

 Folder/File:

-- <b>fileExists</b>: check if specified file exists or not
+- <b>fileExists</b>: Check if specified file exists or not
-- <b>directoryExists</b>: check if specified directory exists or not
+- <b>directoryExists</b>: Check if specified directory exists or not
-- <b>createTmpDir</b>: creates a temporary directory
+- <b>createTmpDir</b>: Creates a temporary directory
-- <b>createDir</b>: creates a directory
+- <b>createDir</b>: Creates a directory
-- <b>makeDir</b>: wrap for <code>createDir</code>
+- <b>makeDir</b>: Wrap for <code>createDir</code>
-- <b>removeDirectoryRecursively</b>: removes a directory and all its contents
+- <b>removeDirectoryRecursively</b>: Removes a directory and all its contents
-- <b>removeDir</b>: wrap for <code>removeDirectoryRecursively</code>
+- <b>removeDir</b>: Wrap for <code>removeDirectoryRecursively</code>
-- <b>deleteDir</b>: wrap for <code>removeDirectoryRecursively</code>
+- <b>deleteDir</b>: Wrap for <code>removeDirectoryRecursively</code>

 OS:

-- <b>getFilenameExtension</b>: get the extension of the supplied file name
+- <b>getFilenameExtension</b>: Get the extension of the supplied file name
-- <b>getExecutableName</b>: get current executable name
+- <b>getExecutableName</b>: Get current executable name
-- <b>getFullPath</b>: get path of current executable
+- <b>getFullPath</b>: Get path of current executable
-- <b>getUserName</b>: get current user name
+- <b>getUserName</b>: Get current user name
-- <b>getCWD</b>: get current working directory
+- <b>getCWD</b>: Get current working directory
-- <b>normPath</b>: Wrap of python's "os.path.normpath"--Normalize a pathname by collapsing redundant separators and up-level references
+- <b>normPath</b>: Reimplementation of python's "os.path.normpath"--Normalize a pathname by collapsing redundant separators and up-level references
 - <b>normalizePath</b>: Wrap for normPath
-- <b>relPath</b>: Wrap for python's "os.path.relpath"--Return a relative filepath to path
+- <b>relPath</b>: Reimplementation for python's "os.path.relpath"--Return a relative filepath to path
-- <b>realPath</b>: Wrap of python's "os.path.realpath"--Return the canonical path of the specified filename
+- <b>realPath</b>: Reimplementation of python's "os.path.realpath"--Return the canonical path of the specified filename
-- <b>isFile</b>: Wrap for python's "os.path.isfile"--Return True if path is an existing regular file
+- <b>isFile</b>: Reimplementation for python's "os.path.isfile"--Return True if path is an existing regular file
-- <b>isDir</b>: Wrap of python's "os.path.isdir"--Return True if path is an existing directory
+- <b>isDir</b>: Reimplementation of python's "os.path.isdir"--Return True if path is an existing directory
-- <b>exists</b>: Wrap of python's "os.path.exists"--Return True if path exists and false for broken symbolic links
+- <b>exists</b>: Reimplementation of python's "os.path.exists"--Return True if path exists and false for broken symbolic links
-- <b>isLink</b>: Wrap of python's "os.path.islink"--Return True if path refers to a directory entry that is a symbolic link
+- <b>isLink</b>: Reimplementation of python's "os.path.islink"--Return True if path refers to a directory entry that is a symbolic link
+- <b>isSymbolicLink</b>: Wrap for <code>isLink</code>
 - <b>makeSymbolicLink</b>: Make a symbolic link of a file

 String:

-- <b>findInVector</b>: checks for an element in a vector and returns true or false along with its position in vector (-1 if not found)
+- <b>findInVector</b>: Checks for an element in a vector and returns true or false along with its position in vector (-1 if not found)
-- <b>splitFileName</b>: splits a supplied file name between path, base file name and extension
+- <b>splitFileName</b>: Splits a supplied file name between path, base file name and extension
-- <b>convertString</b>: convert a character to its corresponding ASCII code
+- <b>convertString</b>: Convert a character to its corresponding ASCII code
-- <b>stringSplit</b>: split the supplied string with the deliminator and store results in a vector
+- <b>stringSplit</b>: Split the supplied string with the deliminator and store results in a vector
-- <b>replaceString</b>: replaces specified string with another string in a larger input string
+- <b>replaceString</b>: Replaces specified string with another string in a larger input string

 TO DO: